CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 }
 ```
 **Create notifications (options are 'CPU_UTILIZATION' or 'MEMORY_UTILIZATION'
-or 'STORAGE_UTILIZATION' to email or SMS) for the database instance:**
+or 'STORAGE_UTILIZATION' to email or SMS) for the database instance**
 ```
 clc db create-notification  --subscription-id 3185 --destination-type SMS --location xxxxxxxxx --notifications NotificationType=MEMORY_UTILIZATION
 ```